MegaCookie/abn-telegram/README.md

 * Make sure OAuth has access scope to (OAuth consent screen): `../auth/spreadsheets `
 * Add a new `OAuth client ID` on the `Credentials` page.
 Choose other (cause it's not an webapp)
 * Download and save them as credentials.json in this folder
-* Running not locally and need to confirm Oatuh? `ssh user@server -L 8080:localhost:8080` to map your 8080 port to the 8080 port of the server.
+* Running not locally and need to confirm OAuth? `ssh user@server -L 8080:localhost:8080` to map your 8080 port to the 8080 port of the server.